dotnet/coreclr/Documentation/design-docs/unloadability.md

 Unloading is initialized by the user code calling `AssemblyLoadContext.Unload` metod or by execution of the `AssemblyLoadContext` finalizer.
 The following steps are performed to start the unloading process.
 * The `AssemblyLoadContext` fires the `Unloading` event to allow the user code to perform cleanup if required (e.g. stop threads running inside of the context, remove references and destroy handles, etc.)
 * `AssemblyNative::PrepareForAssemblyLoadContextRelease` method is called, which in turn calls `CLRPrivBinderAssemblyLoadContext::PrepareForLoadContextRelease`
-* That method changes the handle to `AssemblyLoadContext` to strong to keep the `AssemblyLoadContext` around until the unload is complete.
+* That method changes the handle referring to the `AssemblyLoadContext` to strong to keep the `AssemblyLoadContext` around until the unload is complete.
 For example, finalizers of types that are loaded into the `AssemblyLoadContext` may need access to the `AssemblyLoadContext`.
 * Then it decrements refcount of the `AssemblyLoaderAllocator` the `CLRPrivBinderAssemblyLoadContext` points to.
 * Finally, it destroys the strong handle to the managed `LoaderAllocator`.
 That allows the `LoaderAllocator` to be collected.
 ### Second phase of unloading